Occupational Therapy Assistant Application Process

 Provisional Admission Information

 Admission to the Occupational Therapy Assistant Program is provisional until the following clinical requirements are met.
+Only students admitted to the program need to take these steps.
 Do not take action on these items until instructed by the department:

 - Criminal Background Check